1985 Tyne Bridge by-election

 The 1985 Tyne Bridge by-election was a parliamentary by-election held on 5 December 1985 for the British House of Commons constituency of Tyne Bridge.

 Previous MP

 The seat fell vacant when the constituency's Labour Member of Parliament (MP), Harry Lowes Cowans (19 December 1932 – 3 October 1985) died.

 Cowans was elected MP for Newcastle-upon-Tyne Central at a 1976 by-election.
-After boundary changes, he was elected for Tyne Bridge in 1983 general election.
+After boundary changes, he was elected for Tyne Bridge in the 1983 general election.

 Candidates

 Six candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.